ibeuler/LAB-Reports/README.md

 2. In the Jupyter interface, navigate to the desired notebook (`.ipynb` file) for the experiment or analysis you want to explore.

 3. Once the notebook is open, run the cells to execute the analysis and visualize the results.

+## Environment Setup

+It is recommended that users maintain a single workplace in a Virtual environment for package management, and to be able to compile and edit LaTex files in the same directory.

+### Compile Latex on VS Code (Optional)
+Distributions like MikTex and VS Code Extensions help us run calculations, store plots, and edit our LaTex document in the same environment.

+You can visit this [wiki](https://github.com/ibeuler/LAB-Reports/wiki) for helpful tutorials.

 ## Contributing